-Take the path to the top for a fantastic view of the surrouding countryside.
+Take the path to the top for a fantastic view of the surrounding countryside.

-This afternoon enjoy a visit to the Grottes d'Arcy-sur-Cure, amazing illustrated caves with stalagmites, lakes and Paleolithic cave paintings depicting bears, rhino and mammouth, dating from around 28,000 BC
+This afternoon enjoy a visit to the Grottes d'Arcy-sur-Cure, amazing illustrated caves with stalagmites, lakes and Paleolithic cave paintings depicting bears, rhino and mammoth, dating from around 28,000 BC

 Our evening dining: